 Many treatments are available to help manage psoriasis, such as:

-- Phototherapy.
-This treatment is also known as light therapy.
+- Phototherapy: This treatment is also known as light therapy.
 It involves exposing your skin to narrowband ultraviolet light under the supervision of a healthcare professional.
+Types include narrowband ultraviolet therapy (UVB), as well as psoralen and UVA (PUVA) and excimer laser.

 In some cases, your doctor might recommend a combination of multiple treatments.
 For example, they may prescribe an oral or injectable medication in combination with phototherapy and topical treatments.